Survey of Anglo-Welsh Dialects

-The Survey of Anglo-Welsh Dialects (SAWD) was commenced in 1968 under the direction of David Parry of University College, Swansea.
+The Survey of Anglo-Welsh Dialects (SAWD) commenced in 1968 under the direction of David Parry of University College, Swansea.
 The aim was to record the "conservative forms" of Welsh English spoken in rural locations in Wales.
 The methodology was based on that used in the Survey of English Dialects carried out between 1950 and 1961.
 The survey analysed pronunciation, lexis, morphology and syntax based on interviews with respondents in ninety locations, who were to be over sixty years of age.